DataDog/datadog-serverless-functions/aws/logs_monitoring/README.md

 ## Manual Installation

-If for some reason you cannot install the forwarder using the provided CloudFormation template (e.g., AWS China or GovCloud), you can install the forwarder manually following the steps below.
+If for some reason you cannot install the forwarder using the provided CloudFormation template, you can install the forwarder manually following the steps below.
 Feel free to open an issue or pull request to let us know if there is anything we can improve to make the template work for you.

 <details><summary>Steps</summary>

 1. Create a Python3.7 Lambda function using `aws-dd-forwarder-<VERSION>.zip` from the latest [releases](https://github.com/DataDog/datadog-serverless-functions/releases).
 1. Save your Datadog API key in AWS Secrets Manager, set environment variable `DD_API_KEY_SECRET_ARN` with the secret ARN on the Lambda function, and add the `secretsmanager:GetSecretValue` permission to the Lambda execution role.
 1. If you need to forward logs from S3 buckets, add the `s3:GetObject` permission to the Lambda execution role.
-1. If you need to forward custom metrics and traces from your Lambda functions' logs for serverless monitoring (not yet supported in AWS China and GovCloud), attach these [layers](https://github.com/DataDog/datadog-serverless-functions/blob/3639499bf602ea3d04493028aa08d1076cc02234/aws/logs_monitoring/template.yaml#L264) (switch to master branch for the latest layer versions) to the forwarder, and set environment variable `DD_ENHANCED_METRICS` to `false` on the forwarder.
 1. Configure [triggers](https://docs.datadoghq.com/integrations/amazon_web_services/?tab=allpermissions#send-aws-service-logs-to-datadog).

 </details>